jennomics/WorkflowPaper/Data Submission.md

     grep -c “>” name_of_your_.fsa_file

-Important Note: If after running the fasta2agp.pl script and counting the contigs you have the same number of contigs as starting scaffolds, then you should only submit the .sqn file to Genbank and say that scaffolding did not take place (otherwise NCBI will reject the .agp file).
-First, navigate to http://www.ncbi.nlm.nih.gov.
+Important Note: If after running the fasta2agp.pl script and counting the contigs you have the same number of contigs as starting scaffolds, then you should only submit the .sqn file to Genbank and say ***(say where, to whom?)*** that scaffolding did not take place (otherwise NCBI will reject the .agp file).

+Now, navigate to http://www.ncbi.nlm.nih.gov.
 Create an account and/or login.
 Then, create a BioProject at NCBI by navigating to https://submit.ncbi.nlm.nih.gov/subs/bioproject/ and clicking on "New submission."
 Fill in the personal information for the submitter.

 Below, in italics are the responses that we typically give for a genome sequencing project.